-County Councillors are elected to represent the views of their local residents and the interests of Buckinghamshire as a whole.
-One way in which Councillors do this is through voicing issues that affect local people to Government in order to make sure that decisions take full account of the best interests of the County.
+Councillors are elected to represent the views of their local residents and the interests of Buckinghamshire as a whole.
+One way in which councillors do this is through voicing issues that affect local people to government in order to make sure that decisions take full account of the best interests of the county.

-Another way in which the Council seeks to protect Buckinghamshire’s interests is through responding to government calls for evidence and responding to consultations.
-It is important that the Council does this to put forward the perspective of residents and to protect services where possible.
-Some examples of our responses include:
+Another way in which we seeks to protect Buckinghamshire’s interests is through responding to government calls for evidence and responding to consultations.
+It is important that we do this to put forward the perspective of residents and to protect services where possible.
+Some examples of our responses include

 Calls for evidence